Coreoz/Plume/plume-web-jersey/README.md

 Requests authorization
 ----------------------
-Multiple authorization provider are implemented.
+Multiple authorization providers are implemented.
-For all provider, the HTTP header `Authorization` is used to fetch the authorization value.
+For all providers, the HTTP header `Authorization` is used to fetch the authorization value.

 ### Basic authorization
 This feature is provided by the `BasicAuthenticator` class.